THE ART ROAD SO FAR... (cue in "Carry On Wayward Son")

 Wizards of the Coast announced D&D 3E, and the many pieces of concept art -- by Todd Lockwood and Sam Wood -- inspired me to start a tiny website and post my own renditions of elves, dwarves, orcs, and goblins.
 I did those in my spare time, and soon I was contacted by the fine guys at Fiery Dragon Productions, for whom I ended up doing over 4,000 individual counters through the next 10 years.
 Suddenly, I was a professional illustrator!
 About a year after I started working for Fiery Dragon, I left Advertising behind and took the plunge into freelance life.
 Ah, the recklessness of youth!

-In the decade-and-a-half since then, I did art for several third-party publishers, as my art matured slowly (and not entirely without growing pains).
+In the nearly 20 since then, I did art for several third-party publishers, as my art matured slowly (and not entirely without growing pains).
 In 2011, I managed to get another article into Dragon magazine, and ended up getting drafted into helping write a couple of D&D 4E sourcebooks: Heroes of Shadow and Heroes of the Feywild.
 By the end of 2013, I fulfilled a dream I've had since the far-too-distant 7th grade, by having my art included in the D&D 5E Player's Handbook.

 To Be Continued...